wkolowski/CoqCat/README.md

  * Defined and proved properties of these categories: Set, Rel, Sgr, Mon, Grp, Pros, Pos etc. Also got other hierarchies based not on Set, but rather on Setoid, Apartoid etc.
  * Automation: got some quite useful genral tactics for working with categories (cat) and also tactics for particular categories (sgr, mon, grp, pros, pos etc.) - they can, for example, elegantly destruct objects of these categories.

-Fix:
- * Write new unique isomorphicness theorems for products (the isos have to be compatible with the projections).

 General:
  * Implement a tactic to decide equality of morphisms based on a tactic that decides whether two elements of a monoid are equal (was it described in Coq'Art?).
 This will be very hard, but fruitful.
  * Settle all the matters with axioms forever (is the combination indefinite description + proof irrelevance + functional extensionality ok?).